The emails for this class will be collected on this page, arranged chronologically. Have fun with them!

 Try it out with your own DCF valuation and then offer to do it for a friend...
 Then, take your toolkit on the road.
 Pick up a valuation done by an investment bank or equity research analyst and see if you can diagnose any problems in them.
 You are well on your way to being a valuation guru.
 I have also attached a full set of diagnostic questions that you can consider in the context of valuation to this email.

 In today’s class, we started by looking at why the value and pricing processes can diverge and the difference between investing and trading.
 Value is driven by cash flows, growth and risk and price is driven by momentum, liquidity and herd behavior.
 A trader makes money playing the pricing game (buy low and sell high) and an investor from playing the value game (buy something when its price is less than your assessed value and then wait for the gap to close).
 Each side has its own weaknesses, but it is important that you decide which game you are playing and choose the right tools for that game.
 We then looked at the process of relative valuation (pricing) by examining what goes into a multiple.
 Starting on the process of deconstructing the multiple, starting by defining the multiple and checking to see if it is consistently defined and uniformly estimated.
-We have a quiz on Monday and it will cover lecture note packet 1, through page 340 and will cover the rest of DCF not covered by the first quiz (everything from growth on).
-The quiz will be in the first 30 minutes of class and there will be class afterwards.
-Finally, if you are going to be missing the quiz, please let me know before 2 pm on Monday.
-On a completely unrelated note, I am returning to the practice of posting weekly challenges (on management options).
+We closed the class by looking at the distributions of multiples (left peak, right tail and skewed) and how these distributions show up in the numbers.

 I am piling on but I cannot help myself.
-I know that you are recovering from the quiz but I had promised you a mystery project and I am delivering.
+I know that you are busy studying for tomorrow’s quiz but I had promised you a mystery project and I am delivering.
 The mystery project is a pricing project, not a valuation one.
 If you don’t get the distinction, rewatch yesterday’s lecture.
 The description of the project and the dataset that you will need to do it are both attached.
-This is a group project and the project report is due on April 19, 2017 by 5 pm.
+This is a group project and the project report is due on November 21, 2016 by 5 pm.
+Until next time!

 Start with the webcast: